 Unfortunately, we still don’t have a reason for the cancelation

 On Tuesday, Reuters published an important story on why last year’s major study of the effects of mountaintop removal was abruptly terminated:

-The U.S. Interior Department has been unable to adequately explain why it canceled a $1 million study on the public health impacts of . . .
+The U.S. Interior Department has been unable to adequately explain why it canceled a $1 million study on the . . .

 Posted in: mountaintop removal